North Shore Towers: Amenities

 As a gated community and private country club, the North Shore Towers offers a variety of amenities for residents and guests.
 The on-premises security is always present at the front gate guard booth and in the dispatch office.
 There are also security patrols 24-hours a day.
 The on-site management company is Charles H. Greenthal Management Corp., which also manages upscale residential buildings in Manhattan.
 Superintendents, maintenance staff, doormen, and concierge are staffed in each building 24/7.
 The North Shore Towers has been described as "where the city meets the suburbs", given its location at the eastern edge of Queens and its suburban feel.
-As of February 2011, the average unit in the Towers sells for $381,099.
+As of February 2011, the average unit in the Towers sold for $381,099.

-The North Shore Towers Country Club offers several areas dedicated to recreational sport, including an 18-hole, par 70 private golf course, 5 tennis courts, basketball court, shuffleboard court, ping pong tables, billiards room, card rooms, and a clubhouse.
-The health club includes 5 indoor and outdoor pools, a 20-person jacuzzi, fully equipped gym with personal trainers, aerobics classes, saunas, steam rooms, lockers, and showers.
+The North Shore Towers Country Club offers several areas dedicated to recreational sport, including an 18-hole, par 70 private golf course, five tennis courts, basketball court, shuffleboard court, ping pong tables, billiards room, card rooms, and a clubhouse.
+The health club includes five indoor and outdoor pools, a 20-person jacuzzi, fully equipped gym with personal trainers, aerobics classes, saunas, steam rooms, lockers, and showers.

-The three buildings that compose the North Shore Towers are connected by an indoor, underground arcade with 9 residential units and 7 staff residential rooms.
-This 27831 ft2 mall includes a 460-seat movie theater, restaurant, bank branch, supermarket, dry cleaner, laundromat, fruit and flower shop, pharmacy, boutique, spa, beauty salon, golf pro shop, convention center with catering hall, videographer, library, art gallery, public lounge rooms, courtyard garden with snack bar, children’s playground, dentist, and notary.
+The three buildings that compose the North Shore Towers are connected by an indoor, underground arcade with nine residential units and seven staff residential rooms.
+This 27831 ft2 mall includes a 460-seat movie theater, restaurant, bank branch, supermarket, dry cleaner, laundromat, fruit and flower shop, pharmacy, boutique, spa, beauty salon, golf pro shop, convention center with catering hall, videographer, library, art gallery, public lounge rooms, courtyard garden with snack bar, children's playground, dentist, and notary.
 North Shore Towers has three in-house television channels and two monthly newspapers, the independently published Tower Times, and the North Shore Towers Courier.
 Complementary flu shots are given to residents each fall.
 Leisure and hobbies at the North Shore Towers also include "day and evening trips, cultural events, book clubs, walking clubs, photography clubs, gardening clubs, concerts, guest speaking events, and holiday dinner dances", according to The New York Times.
 Many of the clubs are developed not by the board on the North Shore Towers, but by the residents themselves.

-There is above ground parking and three levels of underground parking available, able to accommodate 2,363 cars in a subterranean garage and 126 more spots above ground.
+There is above ground parking and three levels of underground parking available, able to accommodate 2,363 cars in a subterranean garage and 126 above ground.
 A car wash, detail, and repair service is available to residents in the underground parking lot.
 The concierge service offers courtesy bus rides to local shopping destinations.
 The North Shore Towers are served by the express buses to Manhattan, operated by MTA Regional Bus Operations.